sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/linear_algebra/vector_spaces.md

 Thus $u, v$ and $w$ are LI.

 Why is linear independence important?
 Well, if a set of vectors is linearly dependent, then we can get rid of at least one or perhaps more of the vectors until we get a linearly independent set.
-This set is then the smallest “truly essential” set with which we can work.
+This set is then the smallest "truly essential" set with which we can work.

 **Lemma:** Suppose two or more nonzero vectors $v_1, v_2, \dots, v_m$ are linearly dependent.
 Then one of the vectors is a linear combination of the preceding vectors; that is, there exists $k > 1$ such that $v_{k}=c_{1} v_{1}+c_{2} v_{2}+\cdots+c_{k-1} v_{k-1}$